 Newcrest Orange Challenge

+We will continue to update this page as we get closer to event weekend.
 If we’ve missed one of your favourites, please let us know about it on Facebook, Instagram or Twitter!

 Things to do

 There’s an abundance of things to do when visiting Orange, both on and off the bike.
-You can check out the full catalogue of things to do at visitorange.com.au, or we’ve listed a few of the most popular attractions below.
+You can check out the full catalogue of things to do at visitnsw.com.au, or we’ve listed a few of the most popular attractions below.

 The centre for visual arts in the Central West of New South Wales, this Gallery is dedicated to enriching people’s lives through engaging with their unique art exhibitions, collections and programs.
+Though temporarily closed for extension works, the new building is expected to open this Spring!

 Browse the main street